developfeng/MGCAM/README.md

 >cd ./experiments/mars

-First eidt the 'im_path', 'gt_path' and 'dataset' in the prototxt file, e.g., the MGCAM-Sia version for MARS dataset is 'mgcam_train.prototxt' and 'mgcam_siamese_train.prototxt'.
+First eidt the 'im_path', 'gt_path' and 'dataset' in the prototxt file, e.g., the MGCAM-only and MGCAM-Siamese version for MARS dataset is 'mgcam_train.prototxt' and 'mgcam_siamese_train.prototxt', respectively.

 Then, we can train the MGCAM model from scratch with the command:
 >sh run_mgcam.sh